ZEN PENCILS all started on the floor of Grandma’s house in Perth, Australia.

 Motivation seems to be everywhere these days or, more specifically, the appearance of altruistic motivation.
 It’s become impossible to open up Facebook without seeing one of those pictures with a motivational phrase crudely pasted on top.

-My opinion is that these photos aren’t altruistic at all; instead, they’re a form of bragging about ones own activities.
-The person sharing the picture is using the motivational phrase to tell others that they already do the action that the phrase mentions.
+My opinion is that these photos aren’t altruistic.
+The person sharing the picture is using the motivational phrase to selectively self-represent, or brag about whatever it is that they want others to know about them.

 Nobody posts a picture about working out if they haven’t exercised in months and have no plans to do it.
 It’s considered uncouth to come out and say “I work out!”
 But if we share a picture of a sweaty body that says, “get after it” it appears that we’re being motivational.